rotisserie/eris/README.md

 ### Sending error traces to Sentry

 `eris` supports sending your error traces to [Sentry](https://sentry.io/) using the Sentry Go [client SDK](https://github.com/getsentry/sentry-go).
-You can run the example that generated the following output on Sentry UI using the command `go run eris/sentry/example.go -dsn=<DSN>` in our [examples](https://github.com/rotisserie/examples) repository.
+You can run the example that generated the following output on Sentry UI using the command `go run examples/sentry/example.go -dsn=<DSN>`.

 ```
 *eris.wrapError: test: wrap 1: wrap 2: wrap 3